The 2018 Telegraph Hill Festival 2018 ran from 10 – 25 March, and featured art, comedy, theatre, music, spoken word, literature, film and much more.

-Telegraph Hill Festival builds and sustain a strong sense of community by ensuring that all members of our community are involved in and engaged by the festival.
+Telegraph Hill Festival aims to build and sustain a strong sense of community by ensuring that all members of our community are involved in and engaged by the festival

 Telegraph Hill Festival is run on a voluntary basis.
 No one involved with the Festival is paid.
-This voluntary ethos extends to all the performers and creatives involved in all aspects of the Festival.
+This voluntary ethos extends to all the performers, participants and creatives involved in all aspects of the Festival.

 The Festival programme is created in response to ideas from the community.
 If you want to add your event to the 2019 programme – our 25th year – then submit your ideas below.